fredredbeard/face-webapp/README.md

 # Client-Side Face Detection Application

-A real-time, privacy-focused face detection web application that runs entirely in the browser.
-Powered by TensorFlow.js and optimized with a WebAssembly (WASM) backend for high-performance tracking on consumer hardware.
+A real-time face detection web application that runs entirely in the browser.
+Powered by TensorFlow.js and optimized with WebAssembly (WASM) backend.

-To run the Web Application, open the link:

 # How to Run